Skip to main content

 Disable charts

 Later components are enabled automatically on PALs with the skill attached; disable them the same way.
-See Configuring your PAL for all component settings.
+See Configuring your PAL for all component settings and when cards appear to steer timing.

 The skill has no effect on echo and speech-to-speech PALs.